John Osborne: 1970s and later life

-In the last two decades of his life, Osborne published two volumes of autobiography, A Better Class of Person (1981) and Almost a Gentleman (1991).
+In the last two decades of his life Osborne published two volumes of autobiography, A Better Class of Person (1981) and Almost a Gentleman (1991).
+Reviewing the first of these books, Alan Bennett wrote, "It is immensely enjoyable, is written with great gusto and Osborne has had better notices for it than for any of his plays since Inadmissible Evidence."
 A Better Class of Person was filmed by Thames Television in 1985, featuring Eileen Atkins and Alan Howard as his parents, and Gary Capelin and Neil McPherson as Osborne.
 It was nominated for the Prix Italia.

-Osborne's last play was Déjàvu (1991), a sequel to Look Back in Anger.
+Osborne's last play was Déjàvu (1992), a sequel to Look Back in Anger.
 Various of his newspaper and magazine writings appeared in a collection entitled Damn You, England (1994), while his two autobiographical volumes were reissued as Looking Back – Never Explain, Never Apologise (1999).